 From our experience, this approach has the most profound effect on your practice and helps you to progress most quickly.
 You will notice a huge difference after practising in this way after just one week.

-Tarun Kranti Guru Chanababa
+Tarun Agrawal Guru Chanababa

-Tarun was born in 1980 in Dongargarh, State of Chhattisgarh in Middle India.
+Tarun, founder and director of Kranti Yoga, was born in 1980 in Dongargarh, State of Chhattisgarh in Middle India.
 Following a family tradition he started to frequent a guru named Sant Chanababa at the early age of 9 for meditation and yogic spiritual talks named Satsang.
 Chanababa was an old Tantra Master living in a temple located on Shakti Mountain giving Tarun his spiritual name "Kranti" which means "Revolution".

 In 1999 he became member of The Divine Live Society Sivananda Ashram in Rishikesh and stayed there for around 2 years.